-BACKBONES Leaders Program equips individuals with SCI/D with a skill set that will position them to contribute in building a strong SCI/D community by becoming self-aware, advocates, civically engaged, and role models for others.
-Participants with SCI/D who are driven to be leaders in the community and demonstrate commitment were selected from all over the country for a year-long development program.
+BACKBONES Leaders Program equips individuals with SCI/D with a skill set that will position them to contribute in building a strong community by becoming self-aware advocates, civically engaged, and role models for others.
+Participants with SCI/D who are driven to be leaders in the community and demonstrate commitment are selected from all over the country for a year-long development program.
 The cohort meets monthly via video conferencing to check-in, learn from guest speakers, and participate in educational in-services on topics such as Public Speaking, Advocacy, Event Planning, Social Media, Cross-Disability, Self-Care and more.

 Monica Quimby | Leaders Program Coordinator